Breast Lift

 Advantages

-Individuals may consider a breast lift if they experience the following conditions:
+You may want to consider a breast lift if you notice the following:

-– Nipples that descend below the breast creases when not supported.
+•Your nipples fall below the breast fold when not supported.

 Pros